 Nicholas is the new course director of the MA/Msc in Interaction and Experience Design.
 He holds a PhD from the Sonic Arts Research Centre at Queens University Belfast.
 His research explores physicality and effort in the context of digital musical instrument performance and design.
 Specifically he is interested in movement quality, systems for movement description, and their utility within a design context.

-Cristiano Storni is Lecturer in Interaction Design and Director of the MSc\MA in Interaction and Experience Design.
+Cristiano Storni is Lecturer in Interaction Design and former Director of the MSc\MA in Interaction and Experience Design.
 He is senior member of the Interaction Design Centre.
 His research lies at the intersection of social science and design.
 He is interested in design theory and practices and has worked in different application areas: Health and Self Care, Web2.0, open hardware and software, and social innovation.
-He is a senior advisor of the Participatory Design Conference, advisor of the Design Research Soceity and part of the Editorial board of the International Journal of Co-design
+He is a senior advisor of the Participatory Design Conference, advisor of the Design Research Society and part of the Editorial board of the International Journal of Co-design